Explicit Superlinear Convergence Rates of Broyden's Methods in Nonlinear Equations

-We discuss how the initial error of the approximate Jacobian leads to difference performance of the ``good'' and ``bad'' schemes.
-Assume that the distance between the initial Jacobian and the exact one dominates the convergence rates and $ \mB_0 = s \mJ_* $ with $0 < s < +\infty$, which implies that $\sigma_0 = \sqrt{n} \lvert s-1 \rvert $, $\tau_0 = \sqrt{n}\lvert s^{-1}-1\rvert$, and the explicit rates of the ``good'' and ``bad'' schemes reduce to $\left(\frac{O(\sqrt{n}\lvert s-1\rvert)}{\sqrt{k}}\right)^{k}$ and $\left(\frac{O(\sqrt{n}\lvert s^{-1} - 1\rvert)}{\sqrt{k}}\right)^{k}$.
+Now we discuss how the initial error of the approximate Jacobian leads to difference performance of the ``good'' and ``bad'' schemes.
+Assume that the distance between the initial Jacobian and the exact one dominates the convergence rates and $ \mB_0 = s \mJ_* $ with $0 < s < +\infty$, which implies that $\sigma_0 = \sqrt{n} \cdot \lvert s-1 \rvert $, $\tau_0 = \sqrt{n} \cdot \lvert s^{-1}-1\rvert$, and the explicit rates of the ``good'' and ``bad'' schemes reduce to $\left(\frac{O(\sqrt{n}\lvert s-1\rvert)}{\sqrt{k}}\right)^{k}$ and $\left(\frac{O(\sqrt{n}\lvert s^{-1} - 1\rvert)}{\sqrt{k}}\right)^{k}$.
 Thus, it holds that $\sigma_0 \le \tau_0$ when $s\le 1$, which implies the ``good'' scheme outperforms the ``bad'' scheme.
 On the other hand, when $s>1$, it holds that $\tau_0 < \sigma_0$ which shows that the ``bad'' scheme achieves better performance.
 In fact, these phenomena have been conjectured in the existing work \cite[Section 3.1]{martinez2000practical}.
 Although the ``bad'' scheme may achieve faster convergence rate than the ``good'' scheme when $s>1$, its convergence properties will deteriorate severely when $s$ is close to zero.
 As shown in Figure \ref{fig:s-plot}, $\lvert s^{-1}-1 \rvert$ is highly nonlinear when $0<s<1$.
 In contrast, $\lvert s-1 \rvert$ is piece-wise linear.
 Thus, the convergence rate of the ``good'' is much robust to the value of $s$.
 The above discussion may provide some explanation of why the ``good'' scheme is more robust than the ``bad'' scheme in practice.